wd60622/conjugate/docs/examples/generalized-inputs.md

 ## PyMC

-Using PyMC distributions for sampling with additional uncertainty
+Use [PyMC](https://www.pymc.io/) distributions for sampling with additional
+uncertainty:

 ```python
 import pymc as pm